glen-84/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 The following example shows an invalid lookup field as the `Cat` type does not
-declare a key that corresponds with the lookup fields argument signature.
+declare a key that corresponds with the lookup field's argument signature.

 ```graphql counter-example
 type Query {